NDNAppBachelorThesis/ndn-arduino/README.md

+# NDN Arduino Firmware

+## Mirror
+If you are viewing this from a mirror then please visit `https://github.com/NDNAppBachelorThesis/ndn-arduino` to access the build artifacts

 # Get started developing
 1. Install the ESP32 board driver from `https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers?tab=downloads`
 2. Clone and open this project in CLion